 3. Did you know when, historically, dog domestication started?

 Dogs evolved from wolves.
 Over 20000 years ago, dogs were domesticated.
-The skull, teeth and paws of wolves shrank, and they became more amenable and tractable.
-During this evolution, the wolf species was extinct from the earth.
+The skull, teeth, and paws of wolves shrank.
+In the course of evolution, wolves became more amenable and tractable.
+During evolution, the wolf species became extinct.

 4. Do you know how many words a dog can learn?